Strongly \'etale difference algebras and Babbitt's decomposition: Strongly - e tale difference algebras

 \begin{lemma} Let $R$ be a $k$-$\s$-algebra and $K$ a $\s$-field extension of $k$.
 Then $R$ is a \ssetale{} $k$-$\s$-algebra if and only if $R\otimes_k K$ is a \ssetale{} $K$-$\s$-algebra. \end{lemma} \begin{proof} By \cite[Cor.
 6.2, p.
 47]{Waterhouse:IntroductiontoAffineGroupSchemes} or \cite[Cor.
 2, Chapter V, \S 6, No. 5, A.V.32]{Bourbaki:Algebra2} the $k$-algebra $R$ is \'{e}tale if and only if the $K$-algebra $R\otimes_k K$ is \'{e}tale.
 Similarly, by Corollary \ref{cor: sseparable invariant under base extension} the $k$-$\s$-algebra $R$ is $\s$-separable if and only if the $K$-$\s$-algebra $R\otimes_k K$ is $\s$-separable. \end{proof}

 Let $R$ be a $\s$-ring.
 Following \cite{Levin:difference} an element $f\in R$ is called \emph{periodic} if $\s^n(f)=f$ for some $n\geq 1$.

 \begin{lemma} Let $R$ be a \ssetale{} $k$-$\s$-algebra.
 Then $\s$ induces a bijection on the set of primitive idempotent elements of $R$.
-Moreover, every idempotent element of $R$ is periodic. \end{lemma} \begin{proof} Let $\hs R=R\otimes_k k$ be the \ks-algebra obtained from $R$ by base extension via $\s\colon k\to k$.
+Moreover, every idempotent element of $R$ is periodic. \end{lemma} \begin{proof} As before the beginning of Section \ref{subsec: sseparable salgebras}, let $\hs R=R\otimes_k k$ be the \ks-algebra obtained from $R$ by base extension via $\s\colon k\to k$.
 Because $R$ is $\s$-separable over $k$, it follows from Proposition \ref{prop: sseparable} that is injective.
 As $R$ is a finite dimensional $k$-vector space, this implies that $\psi$ is an isomorphism of $k$-algebras.
 Let $e_1,\ldots,e_n$ denote the primitive idempotent elements of $R$.
-Then there are precisely $n$ primitive idempotent elements in $\hs R$.
-These must be $e_1\otimes 1,\ldots,e_n\otimes 1\in {\hs R}=R\otimes_k k$ and they are mapped bijectively onto the $e_i$'s under $\psi$.
+Because $\psi$ is an isomorphism, there are precisely $n$ primitive idempotent elements in $\hs R$.
+These must be $e_1\otimes 1,\ldots,e_n\otimes 1\in {\hs R}=R\otimes_k k$ because they satisfy the characteristic properties given before Definition \ref{defi: strongly setale}.
+So it follows that $\psi$ maps $\{e_1\otimes 1,\ldots, e_n\otimes 1\}$ bijectively onto $\{e_1,\ldots,e_n\}$.
 This shows that $e\mapsto \s(e)$ defines a bijection on $\{e_1,\ldots,e_n\}$.
 In particular, each $e_i$ is periodic.
 Since an arbitrary idempotent element of $R$ is a sum of certain $e_i$'s, it follows that any idempotent element of $R$ is periodic. \end{proof}

 \begin{lemma} A \ks-algebra $\s$-generated by finitely many periodic idempotent elements is \ssetale{}. \end{lemma} \begin{proof} Let $R$ be \ks-algebra $\s$-generated by finitely many periodic idempotent elements.
-Because the $\s$-generates are periodic, $R$ is in fact generated as a $k$-algebra by finitely many idempotent elements.
-For a non-trivial idempotent element $e\in R$ we have $k[e]\simeq k\times k$, which is an \'{e}tale $k$-algebra.
-Thus a $k$-algebra generated by finitely many idempotent elements can be written as a quotient of a finite tensor product of \'{e}tale $k$-algebras.
-Since quotients and tensor products of \'{e}tale $k$-algebras are \'{e}tale (\cite[Chapter V, \S 6]{Bourbaki:Algebra2}) it follows that $R$ is \'{e}tale.
-Moreover, $R$ is generated as a $k$-vector space by periodic idempotent elements.
+Because the $\s$-generators are periodic, $R$ is in fact generated as a $k$-algebra by finitely many periodic idempotent elements.
+But then $R$ is in fact generated by finitely many periodic idempotent elements as a $k$-vector space.
+In particular, $R$ is a finite dimensional $k$-vector space.

+We claim that as a $k$-algebra $R$ is isomorphic to a finite product of copies of $k$.
+To see this, note that for a non-trivial idempotent element $e\in R$ we have $k[e]\simeq k\times k$.
+Tensor products of $k$-algebras of this form are isomorphic to a finite product of copies of $k$.
+Also a quotient of a $k$-algebra isomorphic to a finite product of copies of $k$ is again isomorphic to a finite product of copies of $k$.
+Since $R$ can be written as a quotient of a finite tensor product of $k$-algebras of the form $k[e]\simeq k\times k$ it follows that $R$ is isomorphic to a finite product of copies of $k$.